For the best website experience, please enable JavaScript on your Internet browser.

 The Electricity line item is invoiced based on the $/kWh rate.
 Options for paying the Electricity line item are:

-1. The Hourly Ontario Energy Price (HOEP) – also referred to as the wholesale or spot market price
+The Wholesale Electricity Price – also referred to as the spot market price

 Avg.
 Monthly Demand: >50kW & Annual Consumption: >250,000 kWh